miss-invincible/golang/mocks/README.md

 Both the frameworks are widely popular.
 Here are some key points that could help you decide which one to choose:

 [Mockery](https://godoc.org/github.com/vektra/mockery/mockery):
-1. Mockery provides you a very simple mocking framework that let's you disctate the input and expected output:
+1. Mockery provides you a very simple mocking framework that let's you dictate the input and expected output:
 eg:
 ```
 mockSample.On("Insert", mockThing).Return(5)